benroberts999/benroberts999.github.io/_publications/2021-01-01-The_hyperfine_anomaly_in_heavy_atoms_and_its_role_in_precision_atomic_searches_for_new_physics.md

+---
+usemathjax: true
+layout: publication
-# The hyperfine anomaly in heavy atoms and its role in precision atomic searches for new physics
+title: The hyperfine anomaly in heavy atoms and its role in precision atomic searches for new physics
+---

+(2021)

 _B.
 M. Roberts, J. S. M. Ginges_

-(2021)